 Project Lead: New Brand Font

-For a long time, The University of Alabama in Huntsville (UAH) enjoyed a grandfathered font license for Avenir, our digital and print brand font, with the foundry Monotype.
-When Monotype announced that they were retiring that contract, our costs were going to skyrocket.
+For a long time, The University of Alabama in Huntsville (UAH) enjoyed a grandfathered font license for Avenir, our digital and print brand font.
+When the font foundry announced that they were retiring that contract, our costs were going to skyrocket.
 I volunteered to lead an effort to find a free or low-cost alternative font that closely resembled Avenir.